vindognz/connect-4/README.md

 ### Player vs CPU

 - Fix priority issues: sometimes the CPU prefers a vertical 3-in-a-row instead of completing a horizontal win.

+### GUI

+- Make all the menus a big ol dict for cleanliness